Google Chrome sucks for privacy.

 This does not necessarily mean that Chromium is Google Chrome.

-This also does not at all mean that Chromium as it is, is a private alternative to Google Chrome.
+This also does not at all mean that Chromium, as it is, is a private alternative to Google Chrome.

-This is where Ungoogled Chromium steps in.
+This gap is exactly where Ungoogled Chromium steps in.

 Ungoogled Chromium is what its name implies; it is Chromium stripped of its dependencies on Google web services such as "Safe Browsing" and Google Location Service.